 The Board of Directors hail from renowned local and regional affiliations bringing a diverse range of knowledge and experience to guide and drive long-term value to the company.
 Here are the 2016 Board of Directors and Management Team.

 Rachel Resnik Miles

 Rachel was born and raised in Camarillo.
 She has a BS in Social Psychology from UC Santa Barbara and recently formed a partnership where she owns and manages mobile home parks and residential properties.
 She worked as a Branch Manager and VP/Area Manager for Sizzler International, Bank of America and Wells Fargo Bank where she was responsible for managing sales, production, service and personnel.
 She was hired to open three start-up businesses which were then sold to larger companies.
 Rachel’s strengths are communication skills, creating a positive work environment, team-building and conflict resolution.
 She especially enjoys building and maintaining strong relationships with personnel, customers and local business owners.
 She is a past member of Rotary and a current member of the American Association of University Women.
 She volunteers for Hospice, Relay for Life and The Ventura County Scholarship Foundation.
-Not an artist herself, Rachel appreciates the opportunity to participate in art events and to be surrounded by talented artists and the people they attract to our community.
+Not an artist herself, Rachel joined the board in 2013 because of her passion for art and artists and because she wants to share this appreciation of the arts with her community.
+Rachel appreciates the opportunity to participate in art events and to be surrounded by creative and talented artists and the people they attract to our community.

 Artist-in-Residence, Studio Channel Islands